merkle-open/generator-nitro/packages/project-nitro/project/docs/nitro.md

 For production (prototype server) mode use:

 ```
-yarn prod
+npm run prod
 ```

 The Nitro app will run on port `8080` by default, the proxy on `8081` (only runs with `dev` task).
-If you want the app to run on another port use [config](nitro-config.md) or add env vars to the tasks:
+If you want the app to run on another port use [config](./nitro-config.md) or add env vars to the tasks:

 ```
-PORT=8000 PROXY=8001 yarn start
+PORT=8000 PROXY=8001 npm start
 ```

 The port to be used in production can be set the same way:

 ```
-PORT=3000 yarn prod
+PORT=3000 npm run prod
 ```

 This works a bit different on **Windows**.
 Use the following commands in prompt:

 ```
-set PORT=8000 && set PROXY=8001 && yarn start
+set PORT=8000 && set PROXY=8001 && npm start
-set PORT=3001 && yarn prod
+set PORT=3001 && npm run prod
 ```

 ## Configuring